xxxhui/ToolKitForAndroid/README.md

 # ToolKitForAndroid
-A collect of useful tools
+A collection of useful Android tools